-The Beats Studio 3 come in porcelain red, blue, red, white, and matte black with metal inflections on the band.
-Noteworthy, the physical connections and controls are positioned on the earcups.
-With the left ear cup hosting a 3.5mm audio port while the right houses the micro USB charging port.
+The Beats Studio 3 comes in porcelain red, blue, red, white, and matte black with metal inflections on the band.
+The physical connections and controls are positioned on the earcups.
+The left ear cup hosts a 3.5mm audio port, while the right houses the micro USB charging port.

 The product is predominantly plastic with soft over-ear cushions integrated into cutting-edge venting.
-And a themed user-friendly pivoting for a custom, flexible fit for any head.
+These headphones feature themed user-friendly pivoting for a custom, flexible fit for any head.

-The Beats Studio3 wireless headphones are revolutionizing the way societies are listening to music.
-Considering, the Pure ANC aggressively blocks external noise as real-time audio setting maintains a top-listening experience.
+The Beats Studio3 Wireless headphones are revolutionizing the way people are listening to music.
+The Pure ANC blocks external noise as real-time audio setting maintains a top-listening experience.

-When fully-featured, the Beats Studio3 wireless battery delivers up to 22hours of non-stop playback the entire day.
+When used to its fullest potential, the Beats Studio3 Wireless battery delivers up to 22hours of non-stop playback the entire day.
 Even more, when the Pure ANC is switched off, the battery life shoots up to 40 hours.

-The included Apple W1 chip meant for Class 1 Wireless Bluetooth connectivity, and a quick-charging battery provides you 3 hours of playtime in a 10-minute charge.
+These headphones include the Apple W1 chip meant for Class 1 Wireless Bluetooth connectivity.
+Together with a quick-charging battery, they provide you with three hours of playtime on a 10-minute charge.

-Might not perform excellently with non iOS devices.
-So test compatibility with your current device before buying.
+These headphones might not perform excellently with non-iOS devices.
+So, test compatibility with your current device before buying.

-Beats took a decent wireless noise-canceling headphone and amplified its performance.
-Making them the number one choice for artists and anyone who wants to experience the high end abilities this set has to offer.
+Beats took decent wireless noise-canceling headphones and amplified their performance.
+It is no wonder that they are the number one choice for artists and anyone who wants to experience high-end headphones.

 Engineered in-house by the Surface crew, these noise-canceling wireless cans derive much of their design elements from Microsoft computers.
 The end product is a classic pair of headphones with reliable audio performance.

-Apart from the sophisticated finish, the Surface Headphones come with a big, robust travel case, considering the cans don’t fold up as small as competing alternatives.
-These very grey, regular-sized with an adjustable band headphone are a perfect fit for both people with narrow and broad heads.
+Apart from the sophisticated finish, the Surface Headphones come with a big and robust travel case.
+The inclusion of the case is a nice touch since these headphones don’t fold up.
+These grey, regular-sized headphones with an adjustable band are a perfect fit for people with all head sizes.

-The right ear cup features a 3.5mm input, a USB-C input, surface sensors, and 15 hours of playback from the quick charging headphones.
-What more desirable, the plastic used dispense their high-quality feel and padded earcups and headband offer extended hours of comfort.
+The right ear cup features a 3.5mm input, a USB-C input, and surface sensors.
+The plastic used highlights their high-quality feel, and padded earcups and the headband offer extended hours of comfort.

-They have a built-in Cortana App and very effective touch-panel control on either side of the earcups.
+They have a built-in Cortana App and very effective touch-panel controls on either side of the earcups.
 Inside each ear cup is a 40 mm full-range driver to allow distortion-free volume.
-Additionally, the ear cups house 2 mics that evaluate ambient noises as they relate to noise cancellation.
+Additionally, the ear cups house 2 mics that evaluate ambient noises, which helps with noise cancellation.
 All the more, they feature 13 steps of intensity cancellation.

-The soundstage produced by Microsoft Surface is astonishingly warm—a characteristic of top-tier brands.
-And the bass frequencies are very remarkable, with the subtlest bass coming through wonderfully.
+The soundstage produced by Microsoft Surface is warm—a characteristic of top-tier brands.
+The bass frequencies are remarkable, with the subtlest bass coming through wonderfully.

 The active noise-canceling does its work well, despite being unable to block out external ambient noises completely.
 Still, you won’t be disturbed by sounds in noisy offices or rumbling trains.

 The functionality of inbuilt dials on each cup is very impressive.
-Further, the in-built voice assistant is easily activated by long tapping either housing—though it offers less excitement since voice calls aren’t stellar.
+Furthermore, the in-built voice assistant is easily activated by long-tapping either housing.

-A Warning with the headband: the slide bar used to adjust its size is susceptible to open as you knock your head around, and may trap longer hair.
+A Warning about the headband: the slide bar used to adjust its size might open as you bob your head around, and may trap longer hair.

 Microsoft Surface Headphones aren’t the best in the industry.
-But they are a good pair of solid audio performance and satisfying noise cancellation cans perfect for listeners who dislike sharp mids and trebles.
+But they are a good pair of headphones that offer solid audio performance and satisfying nose cancellation.
+They are a good choice for people who dislike sharp mids and trebles.

-The Sennheiser Momentum 2.0 Wireless is a splendid, sturdy Bluetooth headphone furnished with active noise-cancellation and solid wired performance.
+The Sennheiser Momentum 2.0 Wireless are splendid and sturdy headphones.
+They offer Bluetooth connectivity, noise cancellation, and solid wired performance.

-The Momentum 2.0 Wireless come with a micro-USB charging cable, a 3.5 mm audio cable and a carrying case.
+The Momentum 2.0 Wireless comes with a micro-USB charging cable, a 3.5 mm audio cable and a carrying case.

 The Momentum 2.0 Wireless offer an uninterrupted, and stable Bluetooth connection.
-Mattering much, the mid to high frequencies are detailed and precise both in the wired or wireless modes.
-Perhaps, the bass is more neutral.
+The mid to high frequencies are detailed and precise both in the wired and wireless modes.
+Our opinion is that the bass sounds neutral.

 The active noise cancellation eliminates nearly all outside low and mid-range noises.
 Conversely, you can hear some treble in case there is high volume noise nearby.
 The ANC works well with the integrated dual mics to enable you to have an exciting call experience.

-The Momentum 2.0 Wireless noise-cancellation feature cannot be turned on /off at will—if the Bluetooth is on the future is on.
-As a result, you cannot save a little battery journey on a voyage.
-Thank God, they come with whopping 22-hour battery life.
+The Momentum 2.0 Wireless noise-cancellation feature cannot be turned on/off at will—if the Bluetooth is on the feature is on.
+As a result, you cannot save some battery life during a voyage.
+Thank God that these headphones come with whopping 22-hour battery life.

-Their price tag aside, the Momentum 2.0 Wireless are a comfortable pair with superb sound quality and compact features.
-And since their mid and high frequencies are apparent, they may work as a treat to pop and rock lovers.
+Price tag aside, the Momentum 2.0 Wireless is a comfortable model with superb sound quality and compact features.
+Since the mid and high frequencies are apparent, these headphones could be a treat to pop and rock lovers.

 Wireless headphones used to have plenty of problems.
 Nowadays, most of those problems are a thing of the past.
 Technology advances at a rapid pace, and so does the technology that makes the wireless headphones work.